jazar01/rcheck-solution/rcheck-setup/Release/Readme.txt

           Debug: true to test your mail server configuration.
 Check the eventlog or logfile for errors.

-          MailTo can contain multiple email address separated by commas
+          MailTo can contain multiple email address separated by commas.
+          MailTo can be used to send SMS or MMS messages as well as emails.
+See your mobile carriers documentation.
+For example: sending email to
+              <cellNumber>@mms.att.net, for AT&T

 NotifyOnMessage - specifies the Events that will generate notifications.
 See the EVENTS
     section later in this document for a list of EventID's.